znsio/specmatic-kafka-avro-sample/README.md

 ## Overview

-This sample demonstrates **contract-first development** for asynchronous microservices communication.
-It showcases how to implement reliable contract testing using AsyncAPI specifications with Avro Schema Registry integration.
+This project demonstrates **contract-driven development** using your Avro schemas for asynchronous microservices communication.
+It showcases how AsyncAPI specification can be used in conjunction with your Avro schemas to thoroughly contract test your EDA.

 ![Architecture Diagram](avro-sample-architecture.png)

-The application demonstrates a typical order processing flow between `checkout-service` and `order-service` communicating through Kafka topics with Avro serialization.
+The diagram covers an order processing flow between `checkout-service` and `order-service` communicating through Kafka topics with Avro serialization for the payloads.

 ## Referencing your existing Avro files your schema registry in AsyncAPI spec

 The AsyncAPI specification that this application is based on **reuses the Avro schemas by referencing them instead of redefining them again**.
-This ensures that we have **a single source of truth** for the schemas which is the schemas present in the schema registry.
+This ensures that we have **a single source of truth** for the schemas whic is the schema registry.

 ```yaml
 components: